wp-plugins/age-verify/readme.txt

 Contributors: ChaseWiseman
 Tags: age, restrict, verify
 Requires at least: 3.2
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 0.1.5
+Stable tag: 0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple way to ask visitors for their age before viewing your site.
+A simple way to ask visitors for their age before viewing your content.

 == Description ==

 Whatever your reasons, you may need your site's visitors to confirm their age before viewing the content of your site.
 Age Verify does just that.
-It's a simple plugin that lets you specify a minimum age and add an age-gate between a potential visitor and your site, just to be safe.
+It's a simple plugin that lets you specify a minimum age and add an age-gate between a potential visitor and your content, just to be safe.
 Enjoy!

 == Installation ==